I Want To...

 Administrative Structure and Program Leadership

-Dr. Valle works closely with Dr. Kirby Smith, Dr. Andy McCallion and the Program Administrator, Ms. Sandy Muscelli, to deal with the day-to-day responsibilities of the program.
-Dr. Smith has a wealth of experience mentoring graduate students and has been Associate Director since the program’s inception.
-Dr. McCallion has served as Assistant Director for several years and provides valuable guidance to students throughout their training.
-Ms. Muscelli continues to serve as the Administrator for HG, a position she has held since 1989.
+The directors work closely with the Program Administrator, Ms. Sandy Muscelli, to deal with the day-to-day responsibilities of the program.
+Dr. McCallion served as Assistant Director for several years and provides valuable guidance to students throughout their training.
+Dr. Doheny is a 1993 graduate of the Human Genetics Program, providing guidance in the areas of large-scale genomics, technology development, clinical diagnostics and career development.
+Ms. Muscelli continues to serve as the Administrator for HGG, a position she has held since 1989.
 She organizes all aspects of the recruitment and admission processes, manages the budget, and handles the daily administrative duties.
 She should be the first person you contact if you have problems.

-Additional input is provided by members of the Executive Committee: Susan Michaelis, Professor of Cell Biology and Anatomy, Roger Reeves, Professor of Physiology and Hilary Vernon, Associate Professor Department of Genetic Medicine.
+Additional input is provided by members of the Executive Committee: David Valle (chair), Professor of Genetic Medicine and former training program director from 1988-2021, Dan Arking, Professor of Genetic Medicine, Mary Armanios, Professor of Oncology, Hilary Vernon, Associate Professor of Genetic Medicine and Ambrose Wonkam, Professor and Director, Department of Genetic Medicine.
 All members of the Executive Committee are extensively involved in the selection and recruitment of our students and in counseling students with questions and/or problems.

-Student Representatives are selected from various classes to speak on behalf of students throughout their graduate careers.
-Responsibilities include organizing a number of events throughout the academic year including the Barton Childs Lecture and events, student activities related to recruiting, the practice talks for students prior to their comprehensive exams, and orientation for the incoming first years.
-Additionally, the senior student representative attends faculty meeting and convey pertinent information from these meetings to all HG students.
+Student Representatives are elected from each class to speak on behalf of students throughout their graduate careers.
+Responsibilities include organizing events throughout the academic year including the Barton Childs Lecture and events, student activities related to recruiting, the practice talks for students prior to their comprehensive exams, and orientation for the incoming first years.
+Additionally, the senior student representative attends faculty meeting and convey pertinent information from these meetings to all HGG students.
 When necessary, they act as a conduit between the students and program administration.
-If you are interested in taking on this role, please talk with Sandy.